 Sign language is not a substitute of speech language.

 Sign language and speech language are amodal, which mean language is independent from modality.
-Language is brain-run.
+Language is brain-based.

 Studies show that processing ASL (or another signed language) activates the same linguistic regions of the left brain as spoken languages.
-That is, the brain cannot tell the difference between hands and lips, as renowned neuroscientist Dr. Petitto famously noted.
+That is, the brain does not tell the difference between hands and lips, as renowned neuroscientist Dr. Petitto famously noted.
 That is, speech is not central to language.

 Brain controls a language development.